mongodb/docs/mongodb/source/operators.rst

         db.collection.update( { field: value }, { $pushAll: { field1: [ value1, value2, value3 ] } } );

    Here, ``$pushAll`` appends the values in "``[ value1, value2,
-   value3 ]``" to the array in the field ``field1`` in the document matched by the statement ``{ field: value }`` in ``collection``.
+   value3 ]``" to the array in ``field1`` in the document matched by the statement ``{ field: value }`` in ``collection``.

    If you specify a single value, ``$pushAll`` will behave as :operator:`$push`.

-TODO determine what the performance impacts of using $pushAll with single values.
+TODO determine what the performance impacts of using $pushAll with single values are.

 .. describe:: $addToSet